amedeo103/BookingLaravel/readme.md

 ## How to run

-1. Go to file location after downloading and unzipping with cmd(Wnidows) and run command: composer update
+1. Go to file location after downloading and unzipping with cmd(Wnidows) and run command: composer install
-2. After succesfully commited command run: composer install
+2. After succesfully commited command run: composer update

 3. Next you should make database and connect to it with your connection data.
-Code to make database is under folder dbMake.
-Under file .env you should have data for connecting to database:</br>
+Code to make database is in readme file under instructions named DATABASE.
+In file .env you should have data for connecting to database:</br>
 DB_CONNECTION=mysql</br>
 DB_HOST=127.0.0.1</br>
 DB_PORT=3306</br>
 DB_DATABASE=homestead</br>
 DB_USERNAME=homestead</br>
 DB_PASSWORD=secret</br>
-You have to edit this file with your connection to daatabase.
-Usualy you should to change:</br> DB_USERNAME= it should be the name of your created database. </br>
+You have to edit this file with your connection to database.
+Usualy you should change:</br> DB_USERNAME= it should be the name of your created database.(in this example bookings) </br>
 DB_USERNAME= username to connect to database(default root).</br>
 DB_PASSWORD= pasword to connect to database(default there is no password so it's left blank for my setup).